flutter/engine/ci/builders/README.md

 given destination.
 * **cas_archive** - a boolean value indicating whether the build output will be archived to CAS or not.
 The default value is true.
-* **realm** - has a string value of either `production` or `experimental` where production means the artifact will be uploaded to the location expected by the flutter tool and experimental will uploaded the artifact to a location different than the production one(production path with an additional experimental prefix).
+* **realm** - a string value of either `production` or `experimental` where production means the artifact will be uploaded to the location expected by the flutter tool and experimental will add a experimental prefix to the path to avoid interfering with production artifacts.

 #### Drone\_dimensions